Reading time: 92 minutes

 Don’t try to take it in all at once, but rather take one letter per day, and play with it.

-And now, imagine, that you have just come to your first day at school – on the 1st of September – and are getting into the learning mood by leafing through the first pages of Bukvar, thinking how wonderful it will be to when you can read all the words…
+And now, imagine, that you have just come to your first day at school – on the 1st of September – and are getting into the learning mood by leafing through the first pages of Bukvar, thinking how wonderful it will be when you can read all the words…

 To help you get into the mood, here are two postcards – from 1956 and 1959 – greeting you on the 1st of September!